Savings Framework and Emergency Savings

 Investable Asset Portfolio

-Investable asset A group of financial instruments.?
+Investable asset portfolio?
 Isn’t that something for companies and for the rich?
-Actually, no. I think about any savings and other invested assets as a A group of financial instruments..
+Actually, no. I think about any savings and other invested assets as a portfolio.
 My husband and I own many other assets, such as our home, our cars and our household goods.
-Because those are not assets that we can invest, we include them when we are evaluating our net worth but don’t consider them part of our investable asset A group of financial instruments..
-Mary’s investable asset A group of financial instruments. consists of her savings account and her Roth A type of Defined Contribution Plan available in the US.
-There are three types of contributions that can be made to 401(k)s.
+Because those are not assets that we can invest, we include them when we are evaluating our net worth but don’t consider them part of our investable asset portfolio.
+Mary’s investable asset portfolio consists of her savings account and her Roth 401(k).

-Within my A group of financial instruments., I strive to keep a target amount in very liquid (i.e., easily converted to cash), low The possibility that something bad will happen. assets for emergency savings.
+Within my portfolio, I strive to keep a target amount in very liquid (i.e., easily converted to cash), low risk assets for emergency savings.
 If I have a large purchase that I want to make soon, such as when we sold our house but knew we were going to buy a new one, I invest that money in slightly less liquid, slightly more risky assets with slightly higher returns.
 I’ll call these designated savings and talk about the investment I chose in the next post in this series.
-I then look at the rest of my A group of financial instruments. in terms of how long until I will need the money, how much return do I want and how much The possibility that something bad will happen.
-I can tolerate, as well as how much time I’m willing to spend researching and monitoring it.
+I then look at the rest of my portfolio in terms of how long until I will need the money, how much return do I want and how much risk I can tolerate, as well as how much time I’m willing to spend researching and monitoring it.

 Expenses Paid Less than Monthly